People

 Allison, originally from Boulder, Colorado, completed her Bachelor of Science in Biology from the University of Hawaii at Manoa in 2022.
 She has worked as a post-baccalaureate research assistant for various projects with the university and the Bernice Pauahi Bishop Museum.
 These include whole-genome sequencing of SARS-CoV-2 (COVID-19) viral samples, molecular phylogenetics and taxonomy of Asterophryinae frogs from Papua New Guinea, and population genetics for sea urchins across the South Pacific.
 In her graduate studies, she hopes to explore various ecological dynamics of human-carnivore coexistence in North America and Rwanda, potentially integrating her experience with genetic methods.

-Meghan is passionate about the intersection of human-wildlife coexistence, landscape ecology, and sustainable development on multi-use landscapes of sub-Saharan Africa.
-With interests ranging from spatial modeling and ecology to land-use planning and sociology, she’s committed to conducting interdisciplinary research that advances pragmatic coexistence strategies through collaboration with local communities.
-To this end, she’s studying Swahili as a Foreign Language and Area Studies Fellow at UW-Madison to facilitate participatory research in East Africa.
+Meghan’s research interests lie at the intersection of human-wildlife coexistence, landscape ecology, and spatial ecology on multi-use landscapes of sub-Saharan Africa.
+With an interdisciplinary background that spans conservation biology, behavioral science, and geospatial modeling, she’s committed to conducting integrative research that advances pragmatic coexistence strategies through collaboration with local communities.
+To this end, she’s studying Swahili as a Foreign Language and Area Studies Fellow at UW-Madison while planning for a 2025 field season in Rwanda to investigate the permeability of wildlife barriers around a national park.
 Prior to UW-Madison, Meghan received an M.Sc. in Environmental Science from the Yale School of the Environment and a B.S. in Biology from the University of Texas at Austin.
 Her past research explored mid-pandemic wildlife consumption in Vietnam, chronic wasting disease management in the Northern Rockies, and white-tailed deer herds’ spatial dynamics in Texas.

 Kaari Hostler